smithy-lang/smithy-kotlin/docs/design/tracing.md

 The following additional parameters will be added to client config:

-* `clientName`: An optional client name may be used by `Tracer` implementations to name the root trace span.
-If not provided explicitly, it defaults to the service name (e.g., "S3", "DynamoDB", etc.—the name of the client interface without the suffix "Client").
-Callers that instantiate multiple clients for a single service (e.g., using different configuration or for different application purposes) may choose to provide differing client names which would yield trace events with different spans.
-* `traceProbe`: An optional probe to receive trace events.
-If not provided explicitly, a no-op probe is used which discards all events.
+* `tracer`: An optional `Tracer` implementation to use.
+If not provided explicitly, this will default to a tracer which sends logging events to **kotlin-logging** and ignores metric events.
+The `DefaultTracer` class is available to provide a simple `Tracer` implementation with a configurable probe and root prefix.
+Using a root prefix can help differentiate events from multiple clients of a single service used for different use cases.

 # Revision history

 * 8/19/2022 - Initial draft
+* 11/15/2022 - Revised draft with latest proposed interfaces